umatare5/everlasting-hey-yo-http/README.md

 - This script deploys a service to the active project in gcloud.
 - The service will be launched in both `asia-northeast1` and `asia-northeast2`.
-- The service will be set up with a minimum resource allocation of 10 services per region.
+- 10 services per region will be set up with a minimum resource allocation.
-- In `asia-northeast1`, a service will be set up with 4 CPU cores and 16GB of memory.
+- 1 service per region will be set up with 4 CPU cores and 16GB of memory.

 As a result, the services are created as follows: